mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Errors encountered when running a hello or legacy hello command MUST NOT update the topology.
 (See `Why don't clients mark a server unknown when an RTT command fails?`_)

 Clients MUST track the minimum RTT out of the (at most) last 10 samples.
+Clients MUST report the minimum RTT as 0 until at least 2 samples have been gathered.

-When constructing a ServerDescription from a streaming hello or legacy hello response, clients MUST use average and minimum round trip times from the RTT task.
+When constructing a ServerDescription from a streaming hello or legacy hello response, clients MUST set the average and minimum round trip times from the RTT task as the "roundTripTime" and "minRoundTripTime" fields, respectively.

 See the pseudocode in the `RTT thread`_ section for an example implementation.